 When you drive under the influence in Florida, you could face many consequences including time in jail and hefty fines.
 It’s also possible that you’ll lose your car when law enforcement impounds it.
+Hiring a DUI lawyer with hundreds of wins in Florida will give you the best shot at coming out on top.

 If you got pulled over for a DUI, you may now be having a tough time because you lost access to your car.
 You can’t get around town to go to work, run errands, or see your friends and family, and you’re wondering how long it’ll take to get your car back.
 You’re also worried you may never see it again.